barry314159a/interpolations/README.md

 # interpolations
-The file "triangle_functions.pdf" in the top directory is a recent incomplete draft of the article supported by the files in this repository.
+The folder  with name beginning "draft" contains a recent incomplete draft of the article supported by the files in this repository.